mvanthoor/rustic-book/src/progress/playing_strength.md

 playing strength they provide.
 The strength gain is measured by playing the new Rustic version against the previous version.
-Please note that the results obtained in my tests will be different from other engines: adding the features in a different order, will give different results.
+Please note that the results obtained in my tests will be different from other engines: adding the features in a different order will give different results.

 Also take into account that results by self-play are inflated.
 Because one engine has a feature the other doesn't have, with that feature being the